5 Healthy Habits I do Daily

 1. Workout or Get Active

 I have always been an active person, so working out comes naturally to me.
 I love the feeling of pushing my body and seeing what it can do; be it lifting heavy weights or going for a run.
 No matter how busy my schedule gets, I always make working out a priority in my day and ensure never falls off my to-do list.
 At the start of every week, I create a rough workout schedule in my head so I know what days I will workout where and when, so it is worked right into my week.
 I used to be an evening workout kind of girl, but in recent years I have moved my workouts to the morning to ensure there is no reason to miss them.
 Most days of the week I wake up at 5:30am and I am in the gym for a 6:00am workout.
 This time is really important to me; it allows me to start my day doing something I love, it helps me clear my head and energizes my body for the rest of my day.
 I typically go to the gym 5 or 6 days per week, but on the days that I don’t I always ensure there is some form of activity in my day; be it a walk outside or something simple that gets me up and active.
+I think it goes without saying that movement is one of the most important healthy habits you can implement, so you just need to find the type that works for you.

 2. Drink Water Before Anything Else